frankkwabenaaboagye/spring-mini-apps/README.md

     - forced to catch certain exceptions
     - forced to close resources
 - Spring JDBC Template solves these issues
-    - we a simple statment, spring will be able to handle for us
+    - with a simple statement, spring will be able to handle for us
         - connection
         - statement execution
         - result set processsing
         - exceptions
         - release of connection
-- Note: When creating the Jdbc, we need a datasource
+- Note: When creating the Jdbc, we need a `datasource`
 - Basic Usage
     - For simple Types
     - For Generic Maps